KevinH48264/auto-clicker-typer/README.md

 ## <b> Clicking and typing automation </b>

 This is a simple auto repeat robot.
-This can be used if you need to click or type the same sequence a lot, and can repeat most sequences of mouse and keyboard actions.
+This can be used if you need to click or type the same sequence a lot, and can repeat most sequences of mouse and keyboard actions on your full desktop screen.

 <b> Control with shortcuts easily: </b>
 - ⏺ Start recording: 'Ctrl' + ',' (Comma)